blogdaren/PHPCreeper/README.md

    ),
 );
 ```
-In fact, most of the configuration parameters are not used frequently, it will automatically read
+In fact, most of the configuration parameters are not used frequently, it will read the
-the default value from engine, so the configuration can be simplified like this:
+default value from engine automatically, so the configuration can be simplified like this:
 ```
 return array(
     'task' => array(